7 Best IP Cameras for Live Video Streaming (Update)

 Beyond these two protocols, Secure Reliable Transport (SRT) and Network Device Interface (NDI) may also come into play.
 These protocols were designed for high-quality, low-latency, stable video contribution.
 Both are intended for use in the first mile, from the camera to the switchers, and do use higher bandwidth.
 They can also be used over specialized Wi-Fi networks to varying degrees.
 While they are more readily accepted by switchers and media servers, they haven’t quite gained full acceptance by IP manufacturers.

-IP Cameras According to Use Case
+Best IP Cameras According to Use Case

-Best IP Camera for Production
+Best IP Cameras for Production

 These cameras require an Ethernet connection and also allow for Power over Ethernet (PoE).
-If you are working in a larger space such as a church or football field, 20x and 30x options are available.
+If you are working in a larger space, such as a church or football field, 20x and 30x options are available.
 Versions are also available that use the NDI protocol.

 Best IP Cameras for Surveillance

 Unlike with production, surveillance does not typically require a high degree of quality.
 Low-quality, high-security, and high-reliability streams are the bread and butter of most IP cameras.
 So, if quality isn’t top of your list, what cameras should you most consider?